Cesar Ruiz (American football): Professional career

-Ruiz was drafted by the New Orleans Saints in the first round with the 24th overall pick in the 2020 NFL Draft.
-Ruiz made his NFL debut on September 21, 2020 on Monday Night Football against the Las Vegas Raiders, playing on six snaps at right guard.
+Ruiz was selected by the New Orleans Saints in the first round with the 24th overall pick in the 2020 NFL draft.
+Ruiz made his NFL debut on September 21, 2020, on Monday Night Football against the Las Vegas Raiders, playing on six snaps at right guard.

 In the 2021 season opening win against the Green Bay Packers, Ruiz started the game at right guard, but played center for rest of the game after Erik McCoy suffered a calf injury in the first quarter.
 He continued being the team's starting center for the next four games until McCoy returned in Week 7 and Ruiz moved back to right guard.

+On December 20, 2022, the Saints placed Ruiz on season–ending injured reserve with a foot injury.
+The next day, it was revealed that Ruiz had suffered a Lisfranc fracture during the team's final offensive possession in Week 15 against the Atlanta Falcons.

+On September 9, 2023, Ruiz signed a four-year, $44 million contract extension with the Saints with $30 million guaranteed.